dmedri/roaster/README.md

 ### Make and configure defaults

-By design, we could change the `configure` options for every build type.
-To do that, open up the configuration file and change the default accordingly to your specific needs.
+By design, the `configure` options are customizable for every build type.

 ```{bash}
 $ ./roaster --setup